torchbox/wagtail-wordpress-import/README.md

 You will need to run `python manage.py makemigrations` and `python manage.py migrate` to add the fields to your page model.

-*It's intended that this initial setup can be removed once the content has been imported. [view source](wagtail_wordpress_import/models.py)*
+*It's intended that these fields are temporary for while importing, and can be removed once the content has been imported. [view source](wagtail_wordpress_import/models.py)*

 A full example of the suggested page model class